 - Red line range - 90% to 100%.
 This kind of training develops fast-twitch muscle, but can only be done for short periods.

-If you're a cyclist, take a look at the cycling heart rate zone calculator for more precise estimation of the HR zones.
+If you're a cyclist, take a look at the cycling heart rate zone calculator for more precise estimation of your HR zones.